mtaruno/creova-state-machine/README.md

 ## 🧠 System Overview

-**Goal**: Take a voice command like “Bring me an apple” and autonomously:
+**Goal**: Take a voice command like "Bring me an apple" and autonomously:

 1. Detect the object (e.g., apple)
 2. Use a robot arm to pick it up
-3. Navigate a mobile base to the user’s location
+3. Navigate a mobile base to the user's location
 4. Deliver the object

 ---